RemixIT: Continual self-training of speech enhancement models via bootstrapped remixing: RemixIT Method

 In the student-training phase, we perform inference using the student network $f_{\cal S}$ on the batch of the aforementioned bootstrapped mixtures $\widetilde{m}_b'$.
 Because \textit{RemixIT}'s loss is computed under expectation (Equation \ref{eq:equiv_student_train}), we can rearrange the order of batches that the student network sees.
 Thus, we focus on the learning aspect of the student network for the batch of bootstrapped mixtures above (Equation \ref{eq:empirical_mean_student_inference}) and rewrite the last error correlation term as follows:

 The premise is that if the student sees a wide variety of bootstrapped mixtures which have been generated using the same teacher's speech estimate $\widetilde{s}^*$, then the mean interference error produced by injecting noisy teacher's estimates $\widetilde{n}_b'$ would go to zero under expectation.
-Thus, the student could still minimize the errors' correlation term and still be able to learn from mixtures when the teacher performs poorly (Section \ref{sec:results:robust_learning} gives empirical analysis of our claim).
+We prove this claim under ideal conditional independence of the student error vectors and infinite bootstrapped mixtures in Theorem \ref{theorem:remixit_convergence}.
+In practice, the student could still minimize the errors' correlation term and still be able to learn from mixtures when the teacher performs poorly (please see Section \ref{sec:results:robust_learning} which gives an empirical analysis of our claim).